 Cholera is a bacterial disease that causes severe diarrhea and dehydration.
 It usually spreads through water and drinking contaminated water can be a primary cause for contracting this disease.
 Diarrhea, liquid stool, muscle pain and weight loss are some the symptoms of this disease.

-Chickengunya is one of the most commonly heard of disease in recent years, the disease spreads through the bite of the Aedes Aegypti mosquitoes.
+Chikungunya is one of the most commonly heard of diseases in recent years, the disease spreads through the bite of the Aedes Aegypti mosquitoes.
 Chikungunya doesn’t kill but the disease causes severe and painful limb deformity that may last several months.
 The anti-viral medication for this disease is not yet available.

 Caused by a corkscrew-shaped bacteria called Leptospira this infection is contracted by coming into contact with dirty rain water.
 It is also transmitted by both wild and domestic animals The most common animals that spread the disease are rodents.
 The symptoms of this disease include high fever and chills, vomiting or nausea, abdominal pain and diarrhea.